mozilla/shield-studies-addon-utils/README.md

 * **expiration**: helps handle study expiration by storing first run timestamp in a preference
 * **eligibility**: consistent handling of post-install / first run eligiblity
 * **telemetry helpers** make it easier to send correctly formatted `shield-study`, `shield-study-addon` Telemetry.
-* **format survey urls** and other 'post' and 'mid-study' urls to have correct appended query arguments, to
+* **format survey URLs** and other 'post' and 'mid-study' URLs to have correct appended query arguments, to
   * create flow-control logic during surveys
   * proper version, study and other tracking variables